torjusbr/bip39-honey-encryption/README.md

 ## Description
 Honey encryption of BIP39 seeds.

-> We introducehoney encryption(HE), a simple, general approach toencrypting messages using low min-entropy keys such as passwords.
-HE is de-signed to produce a ciphertext which, when decrypted with any of a number ofincorrectkeys, yields plausible-looking but bogus plaintexts calledhoney mes-sages.
-A key benefit of HE is that it provides security in cases where too littleentropy  is available to withstand brute-force attacks that  try every key;  in thissense,  HE  provides  security  beyond  conventional  brute-force  bounds.
+> We introduce honey encryption(HE), a simple, general approach to encrypting messages using low min-entropy keys such as passwords.
+HE is de-signed to produce a ciphertext which, when decrypted with any of a number of incorrect keys, yields plausible-looking but bogus plaintexts called honey messages.
+A key benefit of HE is that it provides security in cases where too little entropy  is available to withstand brute-force attacks that try every key;  in this sense,  HE  provides  security  beyond  conventional  brute-force  bounds.
 >
 > <cite>https://link.springer.com/chapter/10.1007/978-3-642-55220-5_17</cite>